Integrated transport schemes

 A Local Cycling and Walking Infrastructure Plan (LCWIP) represents a strategic approach by government to identify improvements for cycling and walking networks that are needed in a specified area over a long-term period, typically ten years.

-The LCWIP is referenced in the Swindon Plan, with the plan highlighting "our aspiration is to implement the LCWIP and create a comprehensive network of safe and convenient routes throughout the Borough."
+The LCWIP is referenced in the Swindon Plan, with the document highlighting “our aspiration is to implement the LCWIP and create a comprehensive network of safe and convenient routes throughout the borough.”

-The LCWIP contributes towards two of three missions of the Swindon Plan:
+The LCWIP contributes towards all three missions of the Swindon Plan:

 - Build a Better Swindon: